Dimitrovich702/SL-coding/README.md

-#  Compilation of Discontinued Scripts
+#  Disclaimer about the Scripts

 - The discontinued scripts in this compilation may contain outdated features that may not work as intended.
 These scripts were created by Bug Bounty Dan Lindens community, close to 2010 to the present, and are copyrighted by their original authors unless otherwise stated.